Lawrence Gostin: Early life and education

-Career in health law
+Career

-In the 1970's, Gostin relocated to the United Kingdom and joined the mental health charity MIND, where he helped establish its Legal Welfare and Rights Department in 1975.
-He served as the organization's legal director until 1983.
-During his time at MIND, he was instrumental in the organization's campaign regarding reform of mental health legislation.
-According to Jennifer Brown, Gostin's writings on "new legalism" – a regulatory philosophy which combined protection of mental health patients' civil rights with entitlement to proper mental health treatment – was a big influence on the Mental Health Act 1983.
-Gostin himself estimated that two thirds of the act were based on proposals from MIND or from his writings.
-As legal director of MIND, Gostin also oversaw the filing of many test cases at the European Commission of Human Rights and European Court of Human Rights "highlighting the absence of possibilities for a legal review of detention [under UK mental health legislation] for many."
+Following his Fulbright fellowship, Gostin remained in the United Kingdom and became the legal director of mental health charity Mind.
+There, he served as inaugural head of the charity's legal and welfare rights department and worked there until 1983.
+During his time at Mind, he was instrumental in the organization's campaign regarding reform of mental health legislation.
+According to Jennifer Brown, Gostin's writings on "new legalism" – a regulatory philosophy which combined protection of mental health patients' civil rights with entitlement to proper mental health treatment – was a large influence on the Mental Health Act 1983.
+Gostin himself estimated that two thirds of the act were based on proposals from Mind or from his writings.
+As legal director, Gostin also oversaw the filing of many test cases at the European Commission of Human Rights and European Court of Human Rights "highlighting the absence of possibilities for a legal review of detention [under UK mental health legislation] for many."
+According to the book Leading Works in Health Law and Ethics (Routledge, 2023) and its reviews, Gostin's work "inspired thinking and research on mental health law" and "helped destigmatise mental illness".

-From January 1984 to 1985, Gostin was general secretary of the National Council for Civil Liberties in the United Kingdom.
-From 1986 to 1994, he was executive director of the American Society for Law, Medicine, and Bioethics.
-He worked on Hillary Clinton's health plan, serving as chairman of the health information privacy and public health committees of the President's Task Force on Health Care Reform.

-His proposed Model State Emergency Health Powers Act ignited a firestorm of controversy across the ideological spectrum, from Phyllis Schlafly to LAMBDA, for being overly broad and ripe for abuse.

-He is also Professor of Public Health at the Johns Hopkins University and Director of the Center for Law & the Public's Health at Johns Hopkins and Georgetown Universities—A Collaborating Center of the World Health Organization and the Centers for Disease Control and Prevention.
-He is Adjunct Professor of Public Health (Faculty of Medical Sciences) and Research Fellow (Centre for Socio-Legal Studies) at Oxford University.

-Gostin chairs a World Health Organization project on the law and ethics of public health strategies for pandemic influenza and is leading a drafting team on developing a Model Public Health Law for the World Health Organization.